Symmetry classification correspondence between quadratic Lindbladians and their steady states: Symmetry transformation reduction.

-\textit{ Symmetry transformation reduction.} The results are summarized in Tab.\ref{constraints}.
+The constraints on $H$, $M_l$, and $M_g$ deduced from each symmetry are summarized in Tab.\ref{constraints}.
 Here we consider only P and C$_\pm$ symmetries, for a reason that will be clear later.
 The second column of the table shows the form of symmetry transformation $U$ of each symmetry.
 The third column shows the constraints on matrices $H$, $M_l$, and $M_g$.
-A comprehensive derivation can be found in the EM.
+A comprehensive derivation can be found in the Supplementary Materials.
 To illustrate the validity, we show two examples below

 We first show a counterexample.
 Assume P symmetry is realized by $\sigma_x\otimes V$, violating the requirement of Table. \ref{constraints}.
 We then have